June 16, 2021

 What’s the big deal about premium fuel?

 As a consumer, do you know what fuel grade your car was designed to burn?
 In the United States today, nearly 70% of drivers own a vehicle that requires regular gasoline, while only 16% require premium fuel.
-Remaining vehicles are split among mid-grade gasoline or an alternative energy source, commonly electric.
+Remaining vehicles are split among mid-grade gasoline or clean energy source, commonly electric.

 Retail gasoline stations in the U.S. most commonly sell three main grades: